 Charles Howard Candler Professor of Behavioral, Social, and Health Education Sciences, Rollins School of Public Health

-Emory graduate students are harnessing the power of artificial intelligence and natural language processing to, for example, remedy depression, loneliness, and symptoms of Alzheimer’s disease.
-In developing a chatbot for Amazon Alexa that makes logical inferences, rather than functioning as a search engine, they’re teaching bots to ask questions that lead people to seek much-needed human companionship and treatment.
+Emory graduate students are harnessing the power of artificial intelligence and natural language processing to, for example, treat depression, loneliness, and symptoms of Alzheimer’s disease.
+In developing a chatbot for Amazon Alexa that makes logical inferences, rather than functioning as a search engine, Emory graduate students were able to teach bots to ask questions that lead people to seek much-needed human companionship and treatment.
 Without the mentorship of faculty researchers and connections to organizations outside of Emory, this kind of groundbreaking work wouldn’t be possible.

 2O36 will generate support for the Laney Fund for Professional Gateway Fellowships, which offer graduate students supplemental income during professional internships.
 These real-world experiences are a gateway into new industries, positions, and uses for their degrees.
 By helping students form deep connections within organizations in Atlanta and around the world, we give them a competitive edge.